k-paulius/aws-security-baseline/alerting/org-sec-alerts/README.md

     - This stack depends on `org-sec-alerts-central-bus.yaml` stack.
   - `alert-rules/org-sec-alerts-security-hub-alerts.yaml` - This stack sets up EventBridge rules to trigger alerts upon detecting changes to AWS Security Hub configuration.
     - This stack depends on `org-sec-alerts-central-bus.yaml` stack.
+  - `alert-rules/org-sec-alerts-security-hub-finding-alerts.yaml` - This stack sets up EventBridge rules to send alerts for new AWS Security Hub findings.
+    - This stack depends on `org-sec-alerts-central-bus.yaml` stack.

 ### Step 1: Deploy `org-sec-alerts-deployment.yaml`